ibm-skills-network/labs-knowledgebase/docs/tai-tools/troubleshooting.md

 For other server-related errors:
 - Simply refresh the entire page in your browser
 - If the problem persists, try restarting your application from the terminal
-- Otherwise, open a support ticket with Tai from the left hand navigation menu
+- Otherwise, ask to open a support ticket

 **Application Not Loading:**
 If your application fails to load or displays errors: